CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 	all drivers with the exception of ODBC.

 ***********************************************************
-Step 17: Change usage of Email library with multiple emails
+步驟 17: Change usage of Email library with multiple emails
 ***********************************************************

 The :doc:`Email Library <../libraries/email>` will automatically clear the